We believe in fairness, respect and safety for all.

 This policy outlines how we create a welcoming and safe work environment, and treat people with fairness and respect in our working relationships.

 This policy was last reviewed on 12 December 2022.

 We believe in creating a work environment where everyone feels welcome, valued and safe.

 We want working with us to be a positive experience for everyone involved, in which our clients, partners, suppliers and workers cooperate knowing that their identities are seen and respected.

 We strive to be a company with a work environment where people feel valued, respected, supported and able to give of their best.

-We encourage people from all walks of life to work with us—people of different age, ability, gender, sexual orientation, race, religion or belief.
+We encourage people from all walks of life to work with us—people of different age, ability, ethnicity, gender, nationality, sexuality, religion or belief.

 We do not tolerate harassment in any form.
 Sexist, racist, homophobic, transphobic or otherwise offensive and inflammatory remarks or behaviour are not acceptable.
 See below for details of how we handle discrimination and harassment.

 We aim to be fair in all our working relationships, whether with clients, partners, suppliers or workers.